Reang: The history of Bru (Reang)

-The Bru are the second most populous tribe in Tripura.
+The Bru are the second most populous tribe in Tripura after Tripuri people.
 According to the legend, a Tripuri prince who was once exiled by the King made his way, along with his followers, to the Mayani Thalang area of Lushai hills and founded a state over there.
 He proclaimed himself King and his descendants too ruled over the break-away state for generations.
 As it sometimes happens, there came a time when there was no heir to succeed to the throne, leading to anarchy in the kingdom.
 At around the same time, bitter feud and internal vendetta saw four chiefs of the following sub tribes Twikluha, Yongsika, Paisika, Tuibruha leave their hearth and home along with their entourages to migrate back to the state of Tripura.
 It was a long and arduous journey, fraught with danger and the travellers had to make more than a couple of attempts before they successfully made their way up the Dombur hill.

 At the time, Mahendra Manikya ruled the kingdom of Tripura.
 The chiefs made many attempts to reach the King to request asylum.
 They approached ministers, bureaucrats, and courtiers for help in arranging a meeting with the King but with no success.
 By this time, they had exhausted their supplies and were rather anxious to catch the attention of the King.
 Finally in desperation, they breached the dam on the Gumti river where worshippers had gathered for prayers.
 This was a serious crime and all of them were immediately apprehended and brought before the king.
 The crime was a serious one and merited capital punishment.
 But before the King could pass his judgement, the chiefs managed to send word to the Queen Gunoboti.
 They begged her for help and she persuaded the King to forgive them.
 The chiefs swore fealty to the Queen and to the throne of Tripura and settled down in the Kingdom.
 Popular legend has it that the Queen even offered the chiefs breast milk, to symbolise their new parent-child relationship, in a large brass pan which was given to the chiefs along with other valuable things, carefully preserved by Reangs to date.